SebastianJAllan/Cheating-teacher-detector-rstudios-/README.md

+## Intro

-## The primary objective of this task was to develop a method for identifying possible cheater teachers within the dataset.
+### The primary objective of this task was to develop a method for identifying possible cheater teachers within the dataset.
 Manually identifying cheaters would be both inaccurate and time-consuming due to the magnitude of the data.
 Therefore, we employed statistical techniques using R to automate this process.

 ### The code we have used is R-based